danbotspace/Documentation/docs/server/sharex.md

 # What is ShareX
 ShareX can be used to capture full screen or partial screenshots (which can be exported into various image formats), such as rectangle capture and window capture.
 It can also record animated GIF files and video using FFmpeg.

-In this document we will show you how to create one, configure it and upload your first screenshot.
+In this document we will show you how to create a ShareX server, configure it and upload your first screenshot.

 # Creating the Serverserver
 To create a server, we suppose that you've already [created and linked an account into the panel.](https://help.dbh.wtf/getting-started)